 The proposal is to pilot the programme as a Police Service Modelling Associates (PSMA) programme.
-This would consist of a three month Phase 1 training and project development phase with a cohort of up to 10 associates, followed by a 6 month Phase 2 in which two projects will be selected to be taken forward.
-Multiple associates from Phase 1 may choose to work collaboratively on the two projects chosen for Phase 2 to continue their engagement with the programme, but each project will have a project lead (one of the associates) who will take ownership of the project and see it through to its completion.In Phase 1, 13 single day training and workshop sessions will teach analytical staff in Devon and Cornwall Police Service the key principles and methods in Operational Research and Data Science, and explore with them potential projects to which these methods could be applied to address key problems for the police service.
-The 13 sessions will include 10 training sessions and three workshop sessions :
+This would consist of a three month Phase 1 training and project development phase with a cohort of up to 10 associates, followed by a 9 month Phase 2 in which two projects will be selected to be taken forward.
+Multiple associates from Phase 1 may choose to work collaboratively on the two projects chosen for Phase 2 to continue their engagement with the programme, but each project will have a project lead (one of the associates) who will take ownership of the project and see it through to its completion.In Phase 1, 17 full day training sessions will teach analytical staff in Devon and Cornwall Police, Avon and Somerset Police, Wiltshire Police, Dorset Police and the College of Policing the key principles and methods in Operational Research and Data Science, and explore with them potential projects to which these methods could be applied to address key problems for the police service.
+The 17 sessions covered 13 modules :

 Staff admitted onto the programme should have some experience in analytical and / or basic modelling, with at least basic mathematical and IT skills.
 Previous experience in programming would be desirable but not essential.
 Due to these requirements, data analysts and intelligence staff are the most likely candidates, but the programme would be open to wider roles as long as analytical and / or basic modelling skills can be demonstrated.At the end of Phase 1, the PSMA Programme Lead (Dan Chalk) will work with Alexis Poole and Iain Lang, as well as representatives from the PenCHORD team, to decide on two projects to be taken forward into Phase 2.
 Projects will be prioritised based on their potential impact and their practicability given the reduced 6 month time frame for Phase 2 compared to the standard 9 months for HSMA.
 Practicability considerations will include complexity of the project, skills of the associates to undertake the project and data availability to support the project.
 The two projects selected for Phase 2 will each have a single associate allocated as the project lead.
 Other associates from Phase 1 will be offered the opportunity to join the selected projects to work collaboratively and share skills.In Phase 2, the projects will be undertaken, driven by the project leads.
 Associates will work on the projects for at least one day per week.
 Each project will be allocated a mentor from the PenCHORD team who will provide advice and guidance, and a workplace supervisor within DCP who is a senior member of staff able to help facilitate the delivery and implementation of the project.
 Associates will come together once a month for a four hour hackathon session, along with their mentors, to discuss progress, share ideas moving forward and have time to work on their projects with modelling experts on hand to assist.At the end of the programme, associates will be asked to present their projects to an audience of DCP staff and local academics.